inv4fee2020/pli_node_conf/README.md

 ---

-# TL:DR - Fully Automated Installation
+# TL;DR - Fully Automated Installation

 *_Update 28.03.22 : code moved to performing automated installation by default.
 Operators that wish to use their own credentials should still continue to update the vars file manually before excuting the main script._*